 The other week I made spring rolls for dinner.
 Nothing fancy – just rice paper rolled around rice noodles, carrot and cucumber sticks, and some peanut sauce for dipping.
 Oh, and basil.
 This was key.

 If there’s one thing you should know about my husband and me, it’s that we have different tastes.
 I, for instance, can pick up a handful of basil and eat it raw, joyfully.
 My husband, on the other hand, gets skeptical if there’s any more than 2 sprigs in one dish.
 Men and women, so different sometimes.

 And so, while eating his spring rolls stuffed plentifully with fresh basil, he began to pick all of the leaves out and set them on his plate.
 And in a moment of fury and confusion, I asked, “Are you gonna eat that?”
 To which he replied, “No, it’s just too much.”
 And so I did what any logical foodie would do.
 I swiped them up in one hand, dipped them in my peanut sauce, and devoured them in one intense and purely satisfying bite.
 And in that moment, I knew peanut butter and basil would do great things together.

-- Half of a fresh baguette or two slices of wheat bread
+- 1/2 of a fresh baguette or two slices of wheat bread*

-- 1-2 Tablespoons naturally, peanut butter (I used crunchy)
+- 1-2 Tbsp natural peanut butter (I used crunchy)

 - Large handful of fresh basil

 - optional: drizzle of honey (or agave for vegan)*